Suzanne Farrell: Early career at NYCB

 Initially part of the corps de ballet at NYCB, Farrell soon moved on to dancing featured roles.
 The first ballet choreographed for her was Passage, now Arcade, by John Taras in 1963.
 Balanchine first paired her with Jacques d'Amboise to choreograph his Meditation, which debuted in December 1963.
-One of her most notable roles was Dulcinea in Balanchine's Don Quixote, which premiered in May 1965; Balanchine's creation of that ballet was thought to be a valentine to his newest "muse", and Balanchine performed in the role of Don Quixote on opening night.
-In 1968, he cast her as the lead in the "Diamonds" section of his three-act plotless ballet Jewels.

 She re-scaled many ballets and expanded them to a new level of technique.
 In 1965, she was promoted to principal dancer.
 Her first role in her new title was Agon with Arthur Mitchell at the Paris Opera.
-George Balanchine quickly fell in love with his "alabaster princess" and created many roles for her.
-Farrell described learning choreography from Balanchine as a collaborative process, saying, "When Mr. B was working on a ballet, something would just spill out of his body; he could rarely duplicate it, so I tried to see precisely what he wanted the first time."
+Balanchine quickly fell in love with his "alabaster princess" and created many roles for her.
+One of the most notable was Dulcinea in Don Quixote, which premiered in May 1965; Balanchine's creation of that ballet was thought to be a valentine to his newest "muse", and Balanchine performed the title role on opening night.
+In 1968, he cast her as the lead in the "Diamonds" section of his new three-act plotless ballet Jewels.
+Farrell described learning choreography from Balanchine as a collaborative process.
+"When Mr. B was working on a ballet, something would just spill out of his body; he could rarely duplicate it, so I tried to see precisely what he wanted the first time."

-Balanchine was married to the polio-stricken former ballerina Tanaquil Le Clercq, however, and Farrell was a Catholic.
-Though Balanchine divorced LeClercq to pursue Farrell, she instead married fellow dancer Paul Mejia.
-This caused the relationship of Farrell and Balanchine to fracture.
-There was enormous tension between them, which caused Farrell and husband Mejia to leave the company.
-Mejia and Farrell were married from 1969 to 1997.
+Balanchine was married at the time to the polio-stricken former ballerina Tanaquil Le Clercq.
+In 1969, he divorced LeClercq to pursue Farrell, but she married fellow NYCB dancer Paul Mejia instead.
+This caused the relationship of Farrell and Balanchine to fracture, and Farrell and Mejia left the company.
+The couple were to remain married until 1997.

+Farrell and Mejia joined Maurice Béjart's Brussels-based Ballet of the 20th Century, where Farrell danced leading roles, some created for her, exploring a style of choreography completely different from Balanchine's.
+During this time, Farrell found herself often paired with the Argentine dancer Jorge Donn.
+She returned to New York City Ballet in 1975, after which Balanchine resumed creating new ballets for her, including Chaconne, Mozartiana, Tzigane and Robert Schumann's Davidsbündlertänze.
+She also gave the premiere of Jerome Robbins's In Memory of...